DanceParty/DanceParty/README.md

 - 🧗‍♂️ Got back into Soccer

-- 💰 Started working on my person-finance personal project.
+- 💰 Started working on my personal-finance personal project.

 - 👩‍🎤 I will still keep listening to new <a href="https://www.last.fm/user/keevandance">music</a>